redliubydoc/moneycontrol-dl/README.md

 ### Debugging

 * Make sure you are connected to internet
-* If you stuck in login then probably your credentials are wrong
+* If you get stuck in login for a long tiem then probably your credentials are wrong
-* If you get error related to web driver then
+* If you get an error related to web driver then
   * Update your firefox browser and download the latest release of gecko web driver
   * You can download it from "https://github.com/mozilla/geckodriver/releases"
   * Extract it into the 'webdrivers/<linux/windows>' directory